ratschlab/immunopepper/README.md

 - `--sample-expr-support-cancer`: #TODO: doesn't have a default.
 Errors if not provided?
 This parameter corresponds with the sample specific filtering in the cancer pipeline.
 The value will correspond to the normalized expression threshold that needs to be reached by each kmer in order to be considered a kmer candidate.
 Kmers with an expression higher than this threshold in at least one sample will be considered as cancer candidates. #TODO: are samples provided under `--ids_cancer_samples` included in this filtering?
 - `--cohort-expr-support-cancer`: Default = None.
 This parameter corresponds to the expression threshold in cohort specific filtering.
 It indicates the normalized expression value that needs to be observed in at least `--n-samples-lim-cancer` in order to consider a kmer as a cancer candidate.
 Kmers with an expression higher than this threshold in at least `--n-samples-lim-cancer` samples will be considered as cancer candidates.
 The samples provided under `--ids_cancer_samples` will not be included in cohort filtering.
 - `--n-samples-lim-cancer`: Default = None.
 This parameter corresponds to the number of samples threshold in cohort specific filtering.
 It indicated the minimum number of cancer samples in which one should see an expression higher than `--cohort-expr-support-cancer` in order to consider the kmer as a cancer candidate.
 Kmers with an expression higher than `--cohort-expr-support-cancer` in at least `--n-samples-lim-cancer` samples will be considered as cancer candidates.
 The samples provided under `--ids_cancer_samples` will not be included in cohort filtering.
-- `--paths-cancer-samples`: Default = ''. #TODO: understand what this is
 - `--path-cancer-matrix-segm`: Default = None.
 Path to the cancer matrix containing segment expression from samples belonging to a cohort.
 The matrix will have the following dimensions: [kmers * samples].
 However, it is more interesting to find novel junction kmers, so a junction expression matrix provided under `--path-cancer-matrix-edge` is the best expression proxy for that kmers.
 It is advised to provide only `--path-cancer-matrix-edge` and skip the inclusion of this file.
-This will be the ouput 5 of [output, mode build](#output-files)
+If both matrices are provided, junction expression will be chosen in case there is expression information for the same kmer in both matrices.
+This will be the output 5 of [output, mode build](#output-files)
 - `--path-cancer-matrix-edge`: Default = None.
 Path to the cancer matrix containing junction expression from samples belonging to a cohort.
 The matrix will have the following dimensions: [kmers * samples].
 This is the best expression proxy for junction kmers.
 It is advised to provide only this file and skip the inclusion of `--path-cancer-matrix-segm`.
+If both matrices are provided, junction expression will be chosen in case there is expression information for the same kmer in both matrices.
 This will be the ouput 6 of [output, mode build](#output-files).
 - `--cancer-support-union`: Default = False.
 Parameter to choose how the sample specific filtering and the cohort specific filtering are combined.
 By default, they are combined by choosing the common kmers to both filtering steps, i.e. performing an intersection.
 If this parameter is set to True, the union of both filtering steps will be performed, i.e. the kmers that pass either the sample specific filtering or the cohort specific filtering will be kept.

 *Optional parameters for the addition of additional backgrounds*: Parameters to add additional backgrounds that will be removed.